sknetwork-team/scikit-network/README.rst

 Python package for the analysis of large graphs:

-* Memory-efficient representation of graphs as sparse matrices in the CSR format of scipy_
+* Memory-efficient representation as sparse matrices in the CSR format of scipy_
 * Fast algorithms
 * Simple API inspired by scikit-learn_